tilapia802/DASH/README.md

 * Workload aware computing task scheduler to have more balanced load.
 * Asynchronous computing model and incremental algorithm to have faster algorithm convergence.
 ## Compile
-Make sure you have java installed in your system.
+Make sure you have Java, Redis, RabbitMQ installed in your system and in your path.
-You can change the installtion directory in compile.sh script.
+You can change the installtion directory in compile.sh script if you want.
 ```javascript=
 sh run_script/compile.sh
 ```
+By just executing this compile script, you will see compiled classes under class directory.
 ## Run
 **Configuration**
 ```javascript=